-The 12-month Critical Care Advanced Practice Provider Residency (CCAPP) at Dartmouth-Hitchcock is comprised of rotations in ICU, skills, and electives.
+The 12-month Critical Care Advanced Practice Provider Residency (CCAPP) at Dartmouth Hitchcock Medical Center (DHMC) is comprised of rotations in ICU, skills, and electives.
 The curriculum has clinical, didactic, and procedural components.

 Clinical curriculum overview